 The Department of Chemistry at the University of North Texas offers you an opportunity to change the world.

-U.S. applicants may apply directly to the Toulouse Graduate School.
-International applicants should apply to the Office of International Admissions.
-To speed up the application process, youíre encouraged to send a copy of your application materials to the chair of the chemistry departmentís Graduate Affairs Committee.
+International students are required to submit a TOEFL score of at least 79 (Internet based).
+UNT also accepts the IELTS exam (overall band score of 6.5 or higher required).
+U.S. applicants may apply directly to the graduate school.
+International applicants should apply to the International Admissions office.
+To speed up the application process, youíre encouraged to send copies of your application materials to the departmentís Student Services Office.

-The program requires completion of three of the four core courses, one of which must be in your research area.
-You also will write a thesis describing the research and defend the thesis at an oral examination administered by the advisory committee.
+The program requires completing three of the four core courses, one of which must be in your research area.
+Youíll also write a thesis describing the research and defend the thesis at an oral exam administered by the advisory committee.

-The program leads to a nonthesis degree requiring 36 semester hours of formal course work, including at least 18 semester hours in chemistry.
-At least 12 semester hours of nonchemistry courses must be included and approved by your committee.
-You also are required to hold an industrial position to receive on-the-job training, which fulfills 3 to 6 semester hours.
+The program leads to a non-thesis degree requiring 36 credit hours of formal course work, including at least 18 credit hours in chemistry.
+At least 12 credit hours of non-chemistry courses must be included and approved by your committee.
+Youíre also required to hold an industrial position to receive on-the-job training, which fulfills 3 to 6 credit hours.

-The department also employs graduate students as preppers, graders and personnel in the Chemistry Resource Center or Computational Chemistry Instructional Lab.
+The department also employs graduate students as preppers, graders and tutoring personnel in the Chemistry Resource Center or Computational Chemistry Instructional Lab.
 All students employed in these positions pay in-state tuition.

 You may be considered for a graduate school competitive fellowship and tuition scholarships.
 New graduate students who have participated in Ronald E. McNair Post-Baccalaureate programs are eligible for McNair Fellowships.